jupiterjs/javascriptmvc-site/public/tutorials/examples/contacts/dc.md

 ### MXUI

-[https://github.com/jupiterjs/mxui MXUI]  (jQueryMX User Interface) is a JavaScriptMVC widget library.
+[https://github.com/jupiterjs/mxui MXUI]  (MX User Interface) is a CanJS widget library.
 The Grid and List widgets from MXUI are used in Contacts.

 ### Jupiter